What is Malware?

 Keyloggers: Software that records every single thing thing you type and sends anything of interest to the person controlling it.

-Ransomware: Malware the holds information hostage in an attempt to extort money for its release.
+Ransomware: A type of malware that encrypts data in an attempt to extort money for its decryption. release.

 Data Stealers: Software that crawls through your hard drive and takes anything that might be valuable.
 Files containing passwords, social security. numbers,or similar information are prime targets.